wp-plugins/comic-easel/readme.txt

 [WARNING] This plugin is currently - In Developement

+Updated 8:15pm 05/20/2012
+- Comic posts on the front page now have the correct post ;/

 Updated 6:25pm 05/20/2012
 - Added syndication filters so that the comic posts appear in the main feed w/medium sized thumbnail